Active Multi-Object Exploration and Recognition via Tactile Whiskers: Results on Tactile Exploration

 Fig.~\ref{fig:qual_30} shows plots of the contact points, and the predicted values of occupancy function $\hat{f}$ using the Gaussian Process at the end of this exploration session.
 First, the contact points from the hybrid policy are distributed evenly around the contour by virtue of the contour tracing policy.
 This effect cannot be seen on the two other baselines.
-Second, the hybrid and the pure object searching baseline policy enabled successful object localization even when inter-occlusion exists between objects, as shown in scene (d) in Fig.~\ref{fig:qual_30}.
+Second, the hybrid and the pure object searching baseline policy enabled successful object localization even when inter-occlusion exists between objects, as shown in scene \textcircled{4} in Fig.~\ref{fig:qual_30}.
 This is by virtue of the dense coverage guarantee from Proposition 2.
-In contrast, the line sweep baseline algorithm failed to localize the square in the middle of the scene (d), which is occluded by two L-shape objects.
+In contrast, the line sweep baseline algorithm failed to localize the square in the middle of the scene \textcircled{4}, which is occluded by two L-shape objects.

 Fig.~\ref{fig:scene2explore} and Fig.~\ref{fig:scene3explore} show the changes of $h(\mathbf{x})$ over travel distance, and the trajectory of the hybrid policy, respectively.
 There are two facts that can be observed from these figures.
 First, the region area covered by exploration paths increased with the travel distance.
-Note that at the end of this exploration session, the regions with high uncertainty were only remained inside the contour, which cannot be visited by the sensor.
+Note that at the end of this exploration session, the regions with high uncertainty only remained inside the contour, which cannot be visited by the sensor.
 Second, the hybrid policy avoided planning paths crossing through the discovered objects by explicitly using their contour polygons.
-This is opposed to the two baselines where collision paths are unavoidable if the object information were not complete.
+This is opposed to the two baselines where collision paths are unavoidable if the contact observations do not fully cover the contour.